CYBERSECURITY FOR RETAIL

 In May 2018, GDPR or the Global Data Protection Regulation rules arrived Europe.
 This means that retailers, and indeed all industries, holding EU data now face:

 Addressing The Challenge Of Cybersecurity In Retail

 PCI Compliance – If your organisation is accepting, processing, storing or transmitting credit card information, it must be conducted in a secure environment.
 The Payment Card Industry Data Security Standard (PCI DSS) is in place to ensure that organisations are compliant.
-Nettitude is a PCI Council ASV, and QSA approved company.
+LRQA Nettitude is a PCI Council ASV, and QSA approved company.
 Contract the consultancy today to gain PCI compliance.